Windows takes minutes to shut down: Complete guide to fix it

 When to use third-party tools

-Windows comes standard with almost everything you need, but on the disk front, programs like EaseUS Partition Master They can be useful for checking and correcting the file system with a simple interface.
+Windows comes with almost everything you need by default, but on the disk front, programs like EaseUS Partition Master can be useful for checking and correcting the file system with a simple interface.

-Use them as a complement: first turn to native tools And if anything isn't clear or you'd prefer an extra layer, go for a reliable utility.
+Use them as a complement: first, use the native tools , and if something isn't clear or you prefer an extra layer, then use a reliable utility.
 In any case, avoid downloading software from dubious sources.

 Tips to avoid suffering from endless power outages again

 Prevention is better than cure.
-With a few easy habits you can keep the zipper at bay for a long time.
+With a few easy habits, you can keep eyelids at bay for a long time.

 • Before turning off, close apps that have unsaved work (editors, projects, heavy tabs).